 - 2 teaspoons garlic powder

-- 1 ½ teaspoon onion powder
+- 1 ½ teaspoons onion powder

-- 1 ½ teaspoon dried rosemary, crushed
+- 1 ½ teaspoons dried rosemary, crushed

 - 1 teaspoon paprika